codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

 %}

 On December 7th 2023, the new Coverage engine started posting coverage summaries to GitHub, replacing the old Coverage engine.

-## Codacy app UI

-{%
-    include-markdown "../../assets/includes/coverage-github-accept-permissions.md"
-    start="<!--accept-permission-start-->"
-    end="<!--accept-permission-end-->"
-%}

-### Quality dashboard, Coverage dashboard, Quality pull request list page, and Coverage pull request list page {: id="migrated-pages" }

-On February 6th 2024, the [Quality dashboard](../../repositories/repository-dashboard.md), [Coverage dashboard](../../repositories-coverage/repository-dashboard.md), [Quality pull request list page](../../repositories/pull-requests.md), and [Coverage pull request list page](../../repositories-coverage/pull-requests.md) were set to get data from the new Coverage engine.

-### Quality pull request page

-A redesigned [Quality pull request](../../repositories/pull-requests.md) page is planned to be released in the near future and will get coverage data from the new Coverage engine.

-### Coverage pull request page {: id="diff-tabs"}

-On December 27th 2023, the [diff tab of the Coverage pull request page](../../repositories-coverage/pull-requests.md#diff-tab) was set to get data from the new Coverage engine.

-### Quality commit page

-A redesigned [Quality commit](../../repositories/commits.md) page is planned to be released in the near future and will get coverage data from the new Coverage engine.

-### Coverage commit page

-On February 8th 2024, the [Coverage commit](../../repositories-coverage/commits.md) page was set to get data from the new Coverage engine.

 ## New Coverage engine side effects